libESys/ESysRepo/doc/web/content/implementation/_index.md

 * several other ESys libraries

 Apart from the command line parser, all the functionality is in a dynamic library: a shared library libesysrepo under Linux; a DLL esysrepo-*.dll under Windows.
-The esyrepo executable implements only the command line parser, which will soon be moved to the dynamic library as well.
+The esysrepo executable implements only the command line parser, which will soon be moved to the dynamic library.

-To avoid having to use an external git executable and parse its output, the libgit2 libraries is used, which is a platform independent C library implementing git from scratch based on its specification.
+To avoid using an external git executable and parse its output, we use the libgit2 library, a platform-independent C library implementing git from scratch based on its specification.